Tourist Places to Visit Near Indore Within 200 km: My Favorite Day Trips & Weekend Getaways

 Storybook Forts & Old-World Vibes

-Whenever I crave history, romance and architecture, I head to the forts and old towns around Indore.
-Walking through these places is like stepping back in time—palaces floating on lakes, ancient stepwells and stone arches that have seen centuries of stories.
+Whenever you crave history, romance, and architecture, head to the forts and old towns around Indore.
+Walking through these places is like stepping back in time—palaces floating on lakes, ancient stepwells, and stone arches that have seen centuries of stories.
 The best part is they are close enough for a day trip but rich enough to spend a whole weekend exploring.

 Mandu (Mandav)